Kids and Family in Barcelona

 Art and theatre for kids in Barcelona

 Barcelona boasts a full cultural agenda for children.
-Music halls, theatre companies and museums all offer cultural programming for families and children.
+Music halls, theatre companies and museums all offer cultural programmes for families and children.
 Some of the activities, such as concerts, shows and tours, can be done as a family.
 There are also various programmes for children only, which means that expat parents can stroll the museum on their own.

 One of the most famous attractions is the Petit Liceu Opera House, which offers a fabulous and engaging programme for children.